GermanAizek/mongodb-without-avx/README.md

     $ python3 buildscripts/scons.py install-mongod --disable-warnings-as-errors

 ***Note***: On memory-constrained systems, you may run into an error such as `g++: fatal error: Killed signal terminated program cc1plus`.
 To use less memory during building, pass the parameter `-j1` to scons.
-This can be incremented to `-j2`, `-j3`, and higher as appropriate to find the fastest working option on your system.
+This can be incremented to `-j4`, `-j8`, and higher as appropriate to find the fastest working option on your system. `-j` it's count CPU threads (if CPU does not have multithreading, then its number cores)

     $ python3 buildscripts/scons.py install-mongod -j1